plainoldprogrammer/directory-merger/README.md

 # Directory Merger

-A desktop application that merge the files of two directories into a single directory.
+*directory merger* is a desktop application that merge the files of two directories into a single directory.

 <img src="https://raw.githubusercontent.com/plainoldprogrammer/directory-merger/master/screenshots/screenshot-main-window.jpg" width="358" height="417">